Photos by Marc Viquez, Stadium Journey

 The gym receives an extra point for the giant sign that welcomes people to “The Orange Pit,” a great name for a high school gym and one that lives up to the colors of the gym.
 The gym receives another point for the multiple banners that are colored either brown or white at each end of the court.

-The gym receives a point for the sharp-looking uniforms worn by the basketball team.
-They looked as if they came off a major college program.
+The third point is for the orange flame ice cream that is made at the building for games.
+The fundraiser earned $9,000 during its first year.
 The gym receives a fourth and final point for the nicely decorated lobby and trophy room.

 Final Thoughts